XeroAPI/Xero-Java/README.md

 You'll need to decide which type of Xero app you'll be building [Private](http://developer.xero.com/documentation/auth-and-limits/private-applications/), [Public](http://developer.xero.com/documentation/auth-and-limits/public-applications/), or [Partner](http://developer.xero.com/documentation/auth-and-limits/partner-applications/).
 Go to [http://app.xero.com](http://app.xero.com) and login with your Xero user account to create an app.

 ### Download Xero Java SDK
-This library is available from a branch of this github repository at the moment.

 Add this dependency to your POM.xml